-Kaskaskia College’s distance learning education is in full compliance with the definition below from the Higher Learning Commission (HLC) which reads -
+Kaskaskia College’s distance learning education will maintain full compliance with the requirements of the U.S. Department of Education and the Higher Learning Commission (HLC).

-To comply with this Act, Kaskaskia College further clarifies the following terms in the definition of Distance Learning below:
+To comply with the U.S. Department of Education and the HLC, Kaskaskia College further clarifies the following terms in the definition of Distance Learning:

 - Interaction must be “regular” or weekly with the class as a whole (Summarization of discussion post or providing additional learning materials) or individually (providing feedback on discussion question comments or on homework) with a combination of both types of interaction throughout the course.